 Had a request for me to write an article on mineral supplements.
 The only problem with that, I don't know anything about them!
 So I'm turning to someone I consider an expert in this field, Michael Pahl.
 Here is Michael's first guest blog article:

 Many years ago, I distinctly recall walking through the Pennsylvania woods and stumbling upon something out of place.
 It was a white block, in the middle of a muddy pit, with what appeared to be a camera tied to a tree.
 Looking back, that was likely my first exposure to the world of trail cameras.
 The thought of spending money developing the film from a camera over a salt block makes me cringe.
-Thankfully, much has changed since then but one thing remains the same; Mineral sites continue to prove themselves as the most effective means of capturing giant mature bucks on trail camera.
-In this beginner’s guide, I am going to discuss some of the basics of using mineral sites to inventory mature bucks on your hunting grounds, and cover topics such as products to use and where to use them.
+Thankfully, much has changed since then but one thing remains the same; Mineral sites for deer continue to prove themselves as the most effective means of capturing giant mature bucks on trail camera.
+In this beginner’s guide, I am going to discuss some of the basics of using deer mineral licks to inventory mature bucks on your hunting grounds, and cover topics such as products to use and where to use them.

 The first step to using mineral sites is to always consult with your local DNR.
 I can’t stress this enough.
 Some states simply do not allow the use of salt, mineral, or other attractants.
 Other states only limit the use of grains like corn, but allow the use of salt and mineral.
 It can get very confusing so I always suggest calling your local DNR and talking it over.
 In my experience, deer tend to abandon mineral sites around early September, so I have a hard time understanding the big deal.
 It’s also important to understand that congregating deer to one location is not a great idea when the risk of disease is high in your area.